ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 The intention of this repository is to serve as a point of reference, with the following lists provided to easily identify which games were released exclusively for a specific platform.

-Each list contains several tables in Markdown format, one table for exclusive games and other tables for compilations and multi-platform games released on the specific platform.
+Each list contains several tables in Markdown format: one table for exclusive games and other tables for compilations and multi-platform games released on that platform.

-This repository would not be possible without the existence of the Gamefaqs website and its video game database (Thank you very much for your work!).

  \- WORK IN PROGRESS -